 Gifts for Aspiring Writers

-But if you want to show your love to an aspiring writer with a stellar gift that signals your support—that can be hard.
-Like, really hard.
+If you want to show your love to an aspiring writer with a stellar gift that signals your support—that can be tricky.
 Especially because so much of writing is deeply personal, and so much of the specifics can vary when it comes to genre.

-While it’s possible to make do with a notebook or free software like Google Docs, there are lots of writing software options available for writers looking to optimize the experience of writing itself.
-These softwares will help writers keep their work organized by giving them places to categorize information about character, plot, and setting.
+While it’s possible to make do with a notebook or free software like Google Docs, there are many other software options available for writers looking to optimize the experience of writing itself.

 Here are a few software options that aspiring writers will love: